Quranic Arabic Course

-Quranic Arabic Course Allah the Almighty revealed Holy Quran to Prophet Muhammad, peace and blessings of Allah be upon him, to be a guide for all Muslims till the Day of Judgment.
-In this regard, Allah, Glorified and Exalted be He, ordered all Muslims to think about the meanings of Quran and to apply its rules and teachings in their daily life as He says, “This is a blessed book which we have revealed to you, prophet Muhammad, peace and blessings of Allah be upon him, recommended all Muslims to learn Quran as ” Therefore, Muslims have to obey the orders of Allah and His messenger by learning Quran and understanding its meanings.
+Allah the Almighty revealed the Holy Quran to Prophet Muhammad, peace and blessings of Allah be upon him, in order to be a guide for all Muslims till the Day of Judgment.
+In this regard, Allah, Glorified and Exalted be He, ordered all Muslims to think about the meanings of Quran and to apply its rules and teachings in their daily life as He says, “This is a blessed Book which we have revealed to you, Oh Muhammad, that they might reflect upon its verses and that those of understanding would be reminded (Surah Sad 29).
+Also, the prophet Muhammad, peace and blessings of Allah be upon him, recommended all Muslims to learn the Quran as he said, “the best Muslims are those who learn the Quran and teach it.”
+Therefore, Muslims have to obey the orders of Allah and His messenger by learning the Quran and understanding its meanings.

-Quran is not one of the sciences that can be learned individually, rather Quran should be learned through the oral teaching so that the Muslim can read it in the way it was revealed to Prophet Muhammad, peace and blessings of Allah be upon him.
-In this regard, Allah says in his book, “those to whom We have given this Book recite it with its true recital. ” (Surah al-Baqarah 121).
+In fact, Quran is not one of the sciences that can be learnt individually, rather Quran should be learned through the oral teaching so that the Muslim can read it in the way it was revealed to Prophet Muhammad, peace and blessings of Allah be upon him.
+In this regard, Allah says in his book, “those to whom We have given this Book recite it with its true recital.
+They are the ones who believe in it” (Surah al-Baqarah 121).
 The true recital of the Quran means following its orders and reading it according to the reading of Prophet Muhammad(peace and blessings of Allah be upon him).
 Moreover, the messenger of Allah said to his companions, “Read Quran in the way I had taught you as those who lived before you were misled because they violated the orders of their prophets.”
 This means that all Muslims have to exert efforts in learning the true recitation of Holy Quran in order not to go astray by violating the teachings of Prophet Muhammad (peace and blessings of Allah be upon him).

 Non-Arabic speakers and Quran

-Quran has the been revealed in the Arabic language as Allah the Almighty says in His book, “These are the verses of the clear book.
+Actually, the Quran has been revealed in the Arabic language as Allah the Almighty says in His book, “These are the verses of the clear book.
 Indeed we have sent it down as an Arabic Quran” (surah Yousef 1-2).
-Therefore, the non-Arabic speakers who wish to read and understand Quran without depending on translation should learn Arabic.
+Therefore, the non-Arabic speakers who wish to read and understand Quran without depending on the translation should learn Arabic.
 In this respect, there are many Quranic Arabic courses which are dedicated to the purpose of helping the foreigners to understand Quran.
-These courses care about teaching the non-Arabic speakers the Arabic language first so that they will be able to read and understand Quran.
-These courses are provided by many centers and institutes in any Arab country whether online or in the offices and centers.
+These courses care about teaching the non-Arabic speakers the Arabic language first so that they will be able to read and understand the Quran.
+These courses are provided by many centres and institutes in any Arab country whether online or in the offices and centres.

 Online Quranic Arabic Course